 Jack Black takes the opportunity to indulge himself and clearly has a great deal of fun.
 Particularly amusing are the scenes with him walking along the street with magnetized head and attracting every piece of metal he passes.
 Ultimately though, it is a rather random performance on Black’s part where he gives the impression of having played whatever he felt like on any given day.
 Rapper Mos Def who first turned up in a forgettable performance as Ford Perfect in The Hitchhiker’s Guide to the Galaxy (2005) redeems himself here in an amiable performance as Jack Black’s offsider.
 Melonie Diaz fits in appealingly alongside the two of them.

-Next up for Michel Gondry was the disastrous big-screen adaptation of the masked superhero The Green Hornet (2011) and the charmingly surrealistic romantic whimsy Mood Indigo (2013).
+Next up for Michel Gondry was the Interior Design segment of the anthology Tokyo!
+(2008); the disastrous big-screen adaptation of the masked superhero The Green Hornet (2011) and the charmingly surrealistic romantic whimsy Mood Indigo (2013).
 He returned to low-tech home inventions in the non-genre Microbe and Gasoline (2015).

 Sweded trailer with Michel Gondry playing all of the roles here:-